anidever/payroll-challange/flask_app/README.md

 - How did you test that your implementation was correct?
 - If this application was destined for a production environment, what would you add or change?
     - I'd configure Nginx as a web server and reverse proxy, for security and scalability reasons.
-    - I'd consider adding a security/authentication layer, [Flask-Security](https://pythonhosted.org/Flask-Security/) can provide both session and token based authentication.
+    - I'd consider adding an authentication layer, [Flask-Security](https://pythonhosted.org/Flask-Security/) can provide both session and token based authentication.
     - I'd add validation for every input related assumption given in the description, type checks, corrupted data checks etc. [Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/) is worth looking at for this purpose.
 - What compromises did you have to make as a result of the time constraints of this challenge?
 Given more time I would;